Is God Really Egotistical?

-All this is difficult for the human mind to grasp.
-We can think of it like a framed picture.
-We are in the picture, but God is outside even the frame.
+All this is difficult for the human mind to comprehend.
 The worlds were framed by His Word, Hebrews 11:3, and His Word was there before anything else existed, John 1:1.
+Just as the moon always shows the same face toward earth, so God shows a certain face toward man, through Jesus Christ the Son.

 Adam walked with God for a long time in the Garden of Eden and experienced a special fellowship with the Creator.
-The perfect Adam was totally self-contained, living in a world of absolute harmony.
+The perfect Adam lived in a world of absolute harmony.
 In spiritual terms, you could class Adam as being self-contained, or an egotist in the right sense of the word.

-Adam chose his wife, who had unwisely listened to the Serpent, Genesis 3 and disobeyed God’s word.
-Adam was instantly contaminated and passed this contamination down to all his descendants.
-After the fall man had a different type of relationship with the Creator.
-Man became dependent on God for his redemption.
+Adam followed his wife, who unwisely listened to the Serpent, Genesis 3, and they disobeyed God’s word.
+Adam instantly received a death sentence and passed this contamination down to all his descendants.
+Man had a totally different type of relationship with the Creator following the fall.
+Mankind was now dependent on God for his redemption.

 Sinful Man and Egotism

-For fallen man, egotism is the epitome of everything that is wrong with man, who tries to bring God down to his level.
-A vast majority refuse to acknowledge that an unseen God even exists.
-Yet God still offers salvation for all.
+Egotism is the epitome of everything that is wrong with fallen man, who tries to bring God down to his level.
+However, the vast majority of humanity refuse to acknowledge that an unseen God even exists.
+Yet God, in His mercy and grace offers salvation for all.

 We live in a materialistic, Satan energized world, just as it was in the Days of Noah.
 Only the minority of people worship the one true God.
 ‘Many are called but few are chosen’, Matthew 22:14.
 Those who reject God’s call do so willingly, for man has been given a free will.

-God gave His only Son that He might lift us up to Himself.
-We can only know the Father through the Son, John 14:6.
+God gave His only Son that He might lift us up to Himself, and we can only know the Father through the Son, John 14:6.
 Only when man accepts Jesus Christ as his Saviour and the human spirit is born again, John 3:5,6, can man once more walk in fellowship with a holy God.

 Yet this fellowship can never be the type Adam first experienced in the Garden of Eden.
 Even in eternity, we will be the redeemed, Hebrews 9:12.